Photo by Kelsey Chance on Unsplash

 - Becoming culturally aware: Today’s world is not constrained by boundaries, and yet many choose to put a wall between themselves and those whom they do not wish to understand.
 As a Malaysian with a Muslim background, I had once been many a time associated with the Chechnya people by a top-tier university graduate.
 Despite my attempts to explain to said person that Asia is a large continent and Malaysia is located within South East Asia, this person was persistent in associating my Malaysian-ness with the cultures of the Chechens and former Soviet Asian countries.
 This was a minor point to me, but to others, such mistakes could cost a potentially fulfilling friendship or a romantic relationship, or that multi-million contract in business situations because it is impolite to assume anyone’s beliefs and lifestyle based on your limited knowledge about geography, culture and the person.
 The cultural ignorance is clearly attributed to a lack of opportunity or readiness to network with others perceived to be dissimilar to them.
 Of course, one can put an act in public, but soon this pretense will be uncovered the longer you interact with such a person.
 So, don’t put a wall in your brain.

 - Encouraging creativity: Judging people by the book is really not the thing to do.
-Creativity, innovation sometimes comes from places and people you least expect, and to limit yourself from this resource is unwise.
+Creativity and innovation sometimes come from places and people you least expect, and to limit yourself from this resource is unwise.
 Inspiration could come from anywhere.
 It could come from your colleague working on a similar project or from a patient asking a question.
 It could point you in the right direction.
-As a clinician/ researcher, I feel it is important to be engaged in patient groups to understand how a condition affects them and to see if my work has any impact at all, to the very people that I want to help.
-I am fortunate that my day job allows me to interact with people of various backgrounds, and this widens my world-view in a way not possible with a typical office job.
+As a clinician/ researcher, I feel it is important to be engaged in patient groups to understand how a condition affects them and to see if my work has any impact at all, on the very people that I want to help.
+I am fortunate that my day job allows me to interact with people of various backgrounds, and this widens my worldview in a way not possible with a typical office job.

 So, my advice is to actively seek opportunities to connect with people outside work, outside your culture or religious tradition.
 Make full use of your outer circle.
 Reflect on what success means to you.
 To have a friend, you need to be a friend.
 Get out of the box!